 All ductwork is visible

-(n) Raters shall obtain Energy Factors (EF) for domestic hot water equipment from manufacturer’s literature or from AHRI directory for equipment being used, where available.
-Where a manufacturer provided or AHRI published EF is not available the rater shall use the guidance provided in i and ii to determine the effective EF of the water heater.
+(n) Raters shall obtain Uniform Energy Factor (UEF) or Energy Factor (EF) for residential hot water equipment or the Uniform Energy Factor or Thermal Efficiency (TE) and Standby loss (SL) for commercial hot water equipment from manufacturer’s literature or from AHRI directory for equipment being used, where available.
+For commercial water heaters, where EF or UEF is not available, use an approved commercial hot water system calculator to determine the EF or UEF.

+Where a manufacturer provided or AHRI published EF or UEF is not available for the residential hot water equipment, the rater shall use the guidance provided in i to determine the effective EF of the water heater.
+Where a manufacturer provided or AHRI published UEF, TE or SL is not available for commercial hot water equipment, the rater shall use the guidance provided in ii to determine the effective TE and SL of the water heater.

 i.
-For residential oil, gas and electric water heaters or heat pumps, default EF values provided in Table 4.4.2(3) for age-based efficiency or Table 4.4.2(4) for non-age-based efficiency shall be used.
+For residential oil, gas and electric water heaters or Heat Pumps, default EF values provided in Table 4.5.2(3) for age-based efficiency or Table 4.5.2(4) for non-age-based efficiency shall be used.

 ii.
-For commercial water heaters used in residential applications, one of the following approaches shall be followed to determine the EF for a particular piece of equipment.

-a.
-Use an approved commercial hot water system calculator.

-b.
-Use Table C404.2 Minimum Performance of Water-Heating Equipment in the 2012 IECC to find the minimum requirement for the type of water heater.
+For commercial water heaters, values provided in Table C404.2 Minimum Performance of Water-Heating Equipment in the 2015 IECC shall be used.